 - 3/4 cup grated Parmesan cheese

 - Preheat oven to 400 degrees

-- Heat a skillet on medium high add olive oil, onions and cook until soft about 2-3 minutes add garlic and cook another minute.
-Remove and Place in a large bowl.
+- Heat a skillet on medium-high add olive oil, onions and cook until soft about 2-3 minutes add garlic, and cook for another minute.
+Remove and place in a large bowl.

-- In that same bowl add cream of mushroom soup, mayo, milk, cream and salt and pepper.
+- In that same bowl add cream of celery soup, mayo, milk, cream, and salt and pepper.
 Whisk until combined.

-- Cover with foil and bake 45 minutes.
-Remove cover and bake another 25 minutes or until potatoes are fork tender
+- Cover with foil and bake for 35 minutes.
+Remove cover and bake another 25 minutes or until potatoes are fork-tender

-- Let potatoes sit 10 minute then serve!
+- Let potatoes sit for 10 minutes then serve!.